deckardai/dcode/README.md

 Edit `~/.dcode.json` to choose your actual IDE.

-You should now be able to click links, like on this [test page](tests/some_file.html), and end up right in your text editor.
+You should now be able to click links and end up right in your text editor.
+Example link: [dcode://dcode/tests/some_file.txt?l=3&c=30](dcode://dcode/tests/some_file.txt?l=3&c=30)